Finschia/finschia-sdk/x/foundation/README.md

 It's expected to fail if:

-* the authority is not the x/foundation's authority.
+* the authority is not the module's authority.
 * the parameters introduces any new foundation-specific features.

 ## Msg/UpdateDecisionPolicy